recursive-research/beta-protocol/README.md

 Now there is some amount of `ETH`/`WETH` sitting in the Vault contract, and some amount of tokens sitting in each Pool contract.

 At the beginning of Phase One, the contract owner will wrap all `ETH` deposits into `WETH` by calling `wrapEth`.
 The Vault will then have X amount of `WETH` that is ready to be deployed.

-The owner will now call `pairLiquidityPool` with two arguments: the address of a pool, and an amount.
-The Vault transfers that amount of `WETH` to the Pool whose address was passed as an argument, and call `pairLiquidity` that Pool.
+The owner will now call `pairLiquidityPool` with 3 arguments: the token to pair with, and minimum amounts of Weth and Token to deposit into SushiSwap (to prevent frontrunning).
+The Vault transfers that amount of `WETH` to the Pool for the relevant token, and calls `pairLiquidity` on that Pool.
 When `pairLiquidity` is called, the Pool then pairs the received `WETH` with the tokens that were deposited into the Pool during Phase Zero, and adds liquidity to the SushiSwap pool for the `WETH` / `token` pair.
 It receives the SLP staking tokens, and depending on the token, stakes them either into the `MasterChef`, `MasterChefV2`, or does nothing if the token is ineligible for sushi rewards.
+If the amount of `WETH` added to the SushiSwap pool is less than the initial amount sent by the Vault, the pool sends back any excess.

 The Vault owner calls this `pairLiquidity` function on several pools.
 The deployed liquidity will stay in these pools for a period of time to generate a return from LP-ing.

+After liquidity has been deployed to each pool, the owner will call `setDepositTimestamp`, which sets the depositTimestamp state variable in the Vault contract.
+This is used to calculate a fixed rate for ETH depositors, at the time that liquidity in unpaired.

-At the end of this period, the Vault owner will unwind the liquidty that had been deployed by calling `unpairLiquidity` on each pool.
+At the end of the desired period, the Vault owner will unwind the liquidty that had been deployed by calling `unpairLiquidity` on each pool.
+The caller can set minimum amounts to receive from withdraw, to prevent frontrunning.
 Each pool responds by unwinding the staked SLP tokens from the `MasterChef` or `MasterChefV2` (or do nothing if not eligible), and converting the received `SUSHI` tokens into `WETH`.
 The Pool then withdraws its liquidity from the SushiSwap pool, and receives some amount of `WETH` and `token`.
 The Pool then calculates how much `WETH` is owed back to the Vault based on the Vault's fixed APY, the initial amount of `WETH` deposited, and the timestamps of deposit and withdraw.
 If there is enough `WETH` to pay back the fixed rate, the Pool transfers the owed `WETH` to the Vault, and swaps any remaining `WETH` for the `token`.
 If there is not enough `WETH` to pay back the fixed rate, the Pool swaps as much `token` as is needed to pay back the owed amount of `WETH`.
 In extreme cases, there may not be enough `token` to pay back the owed `WETH`, and the Pool will swap all of its remaining `token` for `WETH`, and pay back as much `WETH` as is possible.
 The Pool now has some amount of `token` remaining in the contract.

 The Vault owner does this for each Pool that it deployed liquidity to at the beginning of this phase.
 After the Vault has recalled its liquidity from each Pool, the Vault owner will call `unwrapEth` to convert all `WETH` into `ETH`.
 The Vault contract now has some amount of `ETH`, and each pool has some amount of `token`.